 Students in the MA and PhD programs enjoy a range of opportunities to participate in departmental and university governance:

-- RSTC Advisory Committee: A voting body that makes recommendations to the faculty on graduate education policies for the MA and PhD programs.
+- RSTC Graduate Committee: A voting body that makes recommendations to the faculty on graduate education policies for the MA and PhD programs.
 Two students serve as elected representatives each academic year.

 - Council of Graduate Students (COGS): The University of Minnesota’s Recognized Student Governance Association representing, advocating for, and facilitating communications among Twin Cities graduate students.
 Writing Studies elects voting COGS General Assembly members to represent the MA and PhD programs.